cc5212/2019-twitter-kafka-visuals/README.md

 <br>hint: ```pip install -r twitter-to-kafka/requirements.txt```
 2. Create and run the docker-kafka architecture running in the terminal:<br> ```$> docker-compose up```
 3. Run ```python twitter-to-kafka/twitter-to-kafka.py```
-4. Insert your hashtag to analyse for example ```$> Inserte su hashtag: #NBA```
+4. Insert your hashtag to analyse, for example ```$> Inserte su hashtag: #NBA```
 5. Enjoy the show!
 (The wordcloud lasts in screen for 10 seconds, and then it refreshes automatically every 100 tweets)

 ## Overview

-The project consists of a Docker-based architecture running Kafka-Zookeeper and a Python script that let us use the Twitter API. we've developed a Producer/Consumer process, where every tweet is delivered from the Producer to a Kafka topic, where the Consumer can retrieve it and process/analyze it. <br>
+The project consists of a Docker-based architecture running Kafka-Zookeeper and a Python script that let us use the Twitter API.
+We've developed a Producer/Consumer process, where every tweet is delivered from the Producer to a Kafka topic, where the Consumer can retrieve it and process/analyze it. <br>
 In this case, our process consists of a preprocessing cleaning and tokenization of each tweet and a sentiment analysis.
 Every amount of tweets-sentiment score, we go to a topic analysis process, in which we retrieve the most important topics, and the percentage indicating how much a tweet corresponds to a topic.
 Finally, we create a word cloud, showing how many times a topic was named and how good/bad was its sentiment score (from green to red).
 Our project wants to show the difference between hashtags, and how controversial hashtags (e.g. #Trump) has more variety of colors, not like "peaceful" hashtags (e.g. #YogaDay2019).

 ## Dataset